jesi-rgb/jesirgb.com/src/posts/singing-and-harmony.md

 When finished, I thought I would add some more voices to spicy it up.
 I might have gone a bit too far, but honestly I regret nothing.
 There is nothing I love more than singing and even more so if it means reharmonizing a beautiful song such as this one.

-Anyaways, here you have my version.
+Anyways, here you have my version.
 Hope you enjoy it!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VpQCJBG70V4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>